garden-io/garden/docs/reference/providers/kubernetes.md

 ### `environments[].providers[].buildMode`
 [environments](#environments) > [providers](#environments[].providers[]) > buildMode

 Choose the mechanism used to build containers before deploying.
-By default it uses the local docker, but you can set it to 'cluster-docker' to sync files to a remote docker daemon, installed in the cluster, and build container images there.
+By default it uses the local docker, but you can set it to 'cluster-docker' or 'kaniko' to sync files to a remote docker daemon, installed in the cluster, and build container images there.
+This avoids the need to run Docker or Kubernetes locally, and allows you to share layer and image caches between multiple developers, as well as between your development and CI workflows.
-This is currently experimental and sometimes not needed (e.g. with Docker for Desktop), so it's not enabled by default.
+This is currently experimental and sometimes not desired, so it's not enabled by default.
+For example when using the `local-kubernetes` provider with Docker for Desktop and Minikube, we directly use the in-cluster docker daemon when building.
+You might also be deploying to a remote cluster that isn't intended as a development environment, so you'd want your builds to happen elsewhere.
+Functionally, both 'cluster-docker' and 'kaniko' do the same thing, but use different underlying mechanisms to build.
+The former uses a normal Docker daemon in the cluster.
+Because this has to run in privileged mode, this is less secure than Kaniko, but in turn it is generally faster.
+See the [Kaniko docs](https://github.com/GoogleContainerTools/kaniko) for more information.

 | Type | Required |
 | ---- | -------- |